“These values we’re introducing. Quality, Integrity and so on. Are they good values, do you think? In the round?”

 And what about good cultures?
 How do they work?

-Following the relevant rules is important, but it’s not enough to create a strong healthy culture.
+Following the relevant rules is important, but it’s not enough to give you a strong healthy culture.

 The way to do that is to tell the cultural story of your company, using values.